HariKrishna-9885699666/Registration-Login-NodeJs/README.md

-# User Signup, Signin RESTful API's are implemented in NodeJs using jsonwebtoken
+# User Signup, Signin RESTful API's are implemented in NodeJs (Express JS) using jsonwebtoken

 `npm install`